$0 China → US EB-5 Investor Visa Guide — Quick-Start Checklist

 Government hospital or public university employees.
 Academic and medical professionals affiliated with PRC state institutions are subject to the same SOE-adjacent presumption.

 Applicants with travel to specific countries.
-Extensive travel to North Korea, Iran, Russia, or certain sanctioned jurisdictions will generate administrative processing regardless of the purpose.
+Extensive travel to North Korea, Iran, Russia, or certain sanctioned jurisdictions can lead to administrative processing depending on the circumstances.

 Applicants whose DS-260 or prior visa applications contain inconsistencies.
 If your current DS-260 employment history differs materially from a prior B-2 visa application, the officer will notice.

 Applicants with CCP membership disclosed on the DS-260.
-If you disclosed party membership and are relying on the five-year resignation rule or a family unity waiver, the case will almost certainly go to administrative processing while the disclosure is verified.
-This is expected — not a catastrophe — but it adds months to the timeline.
+If you disclosed party membership and are relying on the five-year resignation rule or a family unity waiver, the case may go to administrative processing while the disclosure is verified.
+This is expected — not a catastrophe — but it can add time to the timeline.

 Free Download